-The long list of “worst practices” for user education is almost endless – break room briefings while people eat lunch and catch up on email; short instructional videos that provide no more than superficial understanding; and the time-honored practice of hoping for the best and doing nothing.
-Trust Centrality’s Security Awareness, powered by KnowBe4, to keep your user community informed of the threats out there.
+The long list of “worst practices” for user education is almost endless.
+Break room briefings while people eat lunch and catch up on email.
+Short instructional videos that provide no more than superficial understanding.
+The time-honored practice of hoping for the best and doing nothing.
+Trust Centrality’s Security Awareness Training to keep your user community informed of the threats out there.

 What is Phishing?

 You’ve probably seen many different examples of phishing emails.
 They are sent to large numbers of users simultaneously and attempt to “phish” sensitive information from unsuspecting users by posing as reputable sources.
 This includes banks, credit card providers, delivery firms and law enforcement.
 Their ploy is to trick the user into either clicking on a link to infect the PC, open an infected attachment or go to a fake website to enter login credentials, financial information, social security data or credit card details.
 But any data entered is likely to be used maliciously to steal money or an identity, or infiltrate a network.

 According to the Verizon 2015 Data Breach Investigations Report, 23% of recipients open phishing messages.
 Another 11% click on attachments.
 Unfortunately, nearly half open these emails and click on links within an hour of receiving them.
 Some respond within a minute of receipt.
 In other words, security teams have a tiny window to note the presence of such an attack and take adequate precautions to cleanse it.
 Clearly, a purely defensive posture is doomed to failure.

 Training your User Community